-Access-way, private - A semipublic ingress and egress easement dedicated to one or more lots at the time of subdivision for the purpose of pedestrian and vehicle access to a public street.
+Access-way, private - A semipublic ingress and egress easement dedicated to one or more lots at the time of subdivision for pedestrian and vehicle access to a public street.
 Any such easement shall be maintained by its supporting lots as set out in this chapter.